 Clean the terminals until everything is good and free of construction.
-You must also clean the inside of the battery post cables to get a more accurate reading.
+It would help if you also cleaned the inside of the battery post cables to get a more accurate reading.

 Do not forget to use gloves as it is difficult to get the corrosion or acid from the car battery on the skin.